vals-ai/create-benchmark-runner/README.md

   - `templates/` — Jinja templates for generated runner repos
 - `tests/` — framework tests

-## Design

-See `docs/superpowers/specs/2026-05-20-runner-framework-design.md` (in the parent workspace) for the full design rationale.

 ## Implementing a benchmark runner

 Authors typically only write `runner/benchmark.py`: